 - Q.11 Is VEGEMITE gluten free?

-A. One of the key ingredients of VEGEMITE is malt extract derived from barley, therefore it is not gluten free.
+A. Some of the key ingredients of VEGEMITE are malt extract derived from barley and yeast extract, from yeast grown on barley and wheat, therefore it is not gluten free.

 - Q.12 Does VEGEMITE contain genetically modified ingredients?